Training Contract or Flexible Option?

 Becoming a Chartered Accountant involves a combination of academic and professional training.
 The majority of students generate the required level of experience concurrently with their education, in the context of a Training Contract.
 For more information on what is entailed and how to apply, see the section on What Does Training Involve?

-The Elevation Programme describes all routes to the Chartered Accountancy qualification in Ireland independent of a Training Contract.
+The flexible option route describes all routes to the Chartered Accountancy qualification in Ireland independent of a Training Contract.
 It delivers the same standard of education as the traditional route via a training contract, but critically, the education and experience elements do not have to run concurrently.

-As an Elevation student you will sit the same exams as other students and will have to meet the same experience requirements that pertain to others.
-With the Elevation Programme you can gain recognition for prior work experience, avail of modular education and greater flexibility as to how you split out your exams and how your practical experience is gained.
+As a student of the flexible option you will sit the same exams as other students and will have to meet the same experience requirements that pertain to others.
+With the flexible option you can gain recognition for prior work experience, avail of modular education and greater flexibility as to how you split out your exams and how your practical experience is gained.
 You must pass all exams and generate the required accounting experience within a time period of 8 years, but most candidates complete all requirements in a 3-4 year time frame.

-For more information about the Elevation Programme visit our dedicated website
+For more information about the flexible option visit our dedicated website.

 Entry Routes & Exemptions